It’s a known fact that people are prone to making errors. It becomes even likelier to happen when attackers use social engineering tactics.

 Have all the tools available and up to date as a second barrier of protection.

 Sometimes, no matter how good of a job you did, credentials will leak out.
-Make sure that you provide the tools for people to use strong passwords, enable 2FA, use email filters, make reporting of errors simple, etc.
+Make sure that you provide the tools for people to use strong passwords, enable 2FA, use email filters, make the reporting of errors simple, etc.

 Foster positivity around security.